genghisken/gkligo/README.md

 Also included is a script called generateGWReports.
 This will generate coverage reports (CSV files) from the three database (ATLAS, all sky Pan-STARRS, O4 follwup Pan-STARRS).

+TO DO:
+* Modify generateGWReports to load the GW meta into the database for convenience.